/

 Fruity desserts should be served with light, sweet wines that provide a foil for their natural sweetness and enhance the fruit aromas and flavors that the wine highlights.
 The aim is to match the sweetness of the wine to the dessert without entirely masking the subtle fruit flavors.

-• Best Wine with Fruit Desserts: A late-harvest Riesling goes with fruit tarts and pies; try a Moscato d’Asti too.
+• Best Wine with Fruit Desserts: Late-harvest Riesling is best with fruit tarts and pies; try a Moscato d’Asti, too.

-• Late-Harvest Riesling: Grapes for this wine are picked at the end of the season, when sugar is higher and flavors are more developed and concentrated.
-With its high levels of bright acidity cutting through its sweetness, it’s a direct match for fruit-flavored desserts.
+• Late-Harvest Riesling: Grapes for this wine are picked at the end of the season when sugar is higher and flavors are more developed and concentrated.
+Its high levels of bright acidity cutting through its sweetness make it a direct match for fruit-flavored desserts.

 • Tasting Notes: Ripe peach, apricot, honey